microsoft/mu_basecore/PolicyServicePkg/README.md

 as a policy being created, updated, finalized, or removed.
 Consumers may use the `RegisterNotify` routine to set a callback in the event that a provided policy undergoes the event specified in the callback registration.
-A given callbacks may receive an events with multiple events at once.
+A given callbacks may receive an event with multiple events at once.
 For example, a finalized event will always be accompanied by a set event since a policy must be set to be finalized.

 Registered callbacks will be invoked in order of ascending `Priority` with ties